What is MPFL Reconstruction

 How is Medial Patellofemoral Ligament Reconstruction Performed

 The new ligament is attached on the medial, or inside of the knee cap.
-It is then routed through the soft tissues to the place where it attaches one the femur.
+It is then routed through the soft tissues to the place where it attaches on the femur.
 The native MPFL attaches on the medial femoral condyle.
 X-ray is often used to help locate the correct attachment site, known as Schottle’s point.

-MPFL Surgery Postoperative Protocol
+MPFL Surgery Recovery Timeline

-You can view our MPFL Postoperative Protocol for physical therapy here.
+View the MPFL Postoperative Protocol for physical therapy here.

 MPFL Reconstruction Success Rate